-The SRVUSD LCAP was greatly influenced by Stakeholder Input and helped drive the goals, actions, and expenditures.
+The SRVUSD LCAP was greatly influenced by education partner Input and helped drive the goals, actions, and expenditures.
 Emerging from the feedback came the components of the SRVUSD Strategic Plan and LCAP goals: Deep Learning and Innovation, Equity and Social and

 Emotional Well-Being.
-Each of these goals is alig gned with actions that meet the needs of students, staff and community members in robust,
+Each of these goals is aligned with actions that meet the needs of students, staff and community members in robust, rigorous and relevant ways.